BbaDaramjwi/CodeMastery_Java/logbook/Step02_FileSystem.md

 - [X] Easy setup on any device

 What better choice is there than the combination of Git & GitHub?
-Even knowing that there are other options and cons, I am opting for this combination initially.
+Even knowing that there are cons other options and, I am opting for this combination initially.